KosmosisDire/Pure-Words/README.md

+### Currently not being worked on, however it can be used for reference.

 # Pure-Words
 A scrabble-like game intended to fix the many problems with the ones currently available for Android and PC.